Let centuries of alcoholic excellence, honed in the sultry islands of the Pacific or the Caribbean, guide you in your pursuit of cocktail ecstasy.

 3/4 ounce lime juice

-On the other hand, rumours also abound that the Lounge's source lies somewhere near Tortuga.
+On the other hand, rumours also abound that the Lounge's source is flavored by the lwa, and lies somewhere near Tortuga.

 Shake ingredients with cracked ice.
 Strain into a chilled cocktail glass.
 Garnish with a squeeze of lime.